rashimjain/matplot-challenge/Pymaceuticals/README.md

 * Creating a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)
 * Creating a bar graph that compares the total % tumor volume change for each drug across the full 45 days.

-As final considerations:

-* You must use the Pandas Library and the Jupyter Notebook.
-* You must use the Matplotlib and Seaborn libraries.
-* You must include a written description of three observable trends based on the data.
-* You must use proper labeling of your plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, X and Y Axis Limits, etc.
-* Your scatter plots must include [error bars](https://en.wikipedia.org/wiki/Error_bar).
-This will allow the company to account for variability between mice.
-You may want to look into [`pandas.DataFrame.sem`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sem.html) for ideas on how to calculate this.
-* Remember when making your plots to consider aesthetics!
-  * Your legends should not be overlaid on top of any data.
-  * Your bar graph should indicate tumor growth as red and tumor reduction as green.
-    It should also include a label with the percentage change for each bar.
-You may want to consult this [tutorial](http://composition.al/blog/2015/11/29/a-better-way-to-add-labels-to-bar-charts-with-matplotlib/) for relevant code snippets.
-* You must include an exported markdown version of your Notebook called  `README.md` in your GitHub repository.
-* See [Example Solution](Pymaceuticals/Pymaceuticals_Example.pdf) for a reference on expected format.
-(Note: For this example, you are not required to match the tables or data frames included.
-Your only goal is to build the scatter plots and bar graphs.
-Consider the tables to be potential clues, but feel free to approach this problem, however, you like.)

-## Hints and Considerations

-* Be warned: These are very challenging tasks.
-Be patient with yourself as you trudge through these problems.
-They will take time and there is no shame in fumbling along the way.
-Data visualization is equal parts exploration, equal parts resolution.

-* Between these two exercises, the Pymaceuticals one is significantly more challenging.
-So choose that one only if you feel somewhat comfortable with the material covered so far.
-The Pymaceuticals example _will_ require you to research a good bit on your own for hacked solutions to problems you'll experience along the way.
-If you end up choosing this exercise, feel encouraged to constantly refer back to Stack Overflow and the Pandas Documentation.
-These are needed tools in every data analyst's arsenl.

-* Don't get bogged down in small details.
-Always focus on the big picture.
-If you can't figure out how to get a label to show up correctly, come back to it.
-Focus on getting the core skeleton of your notebook complete.
-You can always re-visit old problems.

-* Remember: There are many ways to skin a cat, and similarly there are many ways to approach a data problem.
-The key throughout, however, is to break up your task into micro tasks.
-Try answering questions like: "How does my Data Frame need to be structured for me to have the right X and Y axis?"
-"How do I build a basic scatter plot?"
-"How do I add a label to that scatter plot?"
-"Where would the labels for that scatter plot come from?".
-Again!
-Don't let the magnitude of a programming task scare you off.
-Ultimately, every programming problem boils down to a handful of smaller, bite-sized tasks.

-* Get help when you need it!
-There is never any shame in asking.
-But as always, ask a _specific_ question.
-You'll never get a great answer to: "I'm lost."
-Good luck!

-## Copyright

-Coding Boot Camp (C) 2016.
-All Rights Reserved.